Pasar al contenido principal

 Community networks news and stories

 • Coming soon: The Routing for Communities podcast will be launched on 1 June.
 With two new episodes per month, it's 12-episode season will take us on a journey to meet community-led experiences overcoming challenges of digital inclusion in remote, rural and urban areas across the globe.
-Check out this teaser to find out more and subscribe now to access the episodes as soon as they are released.
+Subscribe now to access the episodes as soon as they are released.

 • Drawing on the lessons and experiences from the Mamaila Community Network, traditional leaders, local entrepreneurs, community members and academics discussed the role of community-led connectivity as complementary solutions to commercial internet service providers in bridging the digital divide in underserved areas such as Sekgosese, in South Africa.
 Read more.